The Administrative Procedure Act defines the principles of good administration

 The Act on the Promotion of Immigrant Integration refers to child welfare legislation in relation to determining a child’s benefit, as well as group homes and other housing units.

-The Language Act provides a right to be served in Finnish, Swedish or your native tongue when needed
+The Language Act provides a right to be served in Finnish or Swedish

 The goal is to ensure the right of everyone to a fair trial and good administration irrespective of language and to secure the linguistic rights of an individual person without them needing to, specifically, refer to these rights.

-The right to use other languages than Finnish, Swedish or Sámi when interacting with authorities is determined under legislation concerning trials, administrative procedures and the use of the Administrative Procedure Act, education legislation, healthcare and social welfare legislation, as well as legislation concerning different branches of administration.
+The right to use other languages than Finnish, Swedish or Sámi when interacting with authorities is determined under different legislation concerning trials, education legislation, healthcare and social welfare legislation, as well as legislation concerning different branches of administration.

 An authority must organise free-of-charge interpretation services when the customer has a legal right to use their language that is different from the authority’s language or the matter’s processing language.
 The authority can also take care of the interpretation themselves.